lpr78/4-Portfolio2/README.md

 <img src="assets/images/README_img/colour_contrast_check.png" width="550px">

-* I have demonstrated how the contrast has been considered in the landing page test below:
+* I have showcased below what the end result of the colour theory exercise could be visualised as on the landing page test:

 <img src="assets/images/README_img/land_page_choice.png" width="550px">

+The benefit of this approach is to ascertain how the colour theory can be utilised and i am happy with the contrast element.
+Further enhancements will be made to Version 1 designs to ensure that the contrast scores from the previous project exceeded.

 #### Typography